ngnhatmih/Outcast-25/README.md

-Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Breaking Environment | And they drop resources | All Gamemodes Climbing | Some weapons like Justice Claw can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default
+Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Breaking Environment | And they drop resources | All Gamemodes Climbing | Some weapons like Claw can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default